Rubusch/docker__cyclone-v__altera-quartus-ide/README.md

 ## Issues

 * Working with the target for the DE1-SoC usually means to flash an SD card.
+The .sof files also can be converted into .rbf files and as such loaded dynamically via Linux on the board to the FPGA fabric.
+Further for the DE1-SoC you may use a tftp boot and nfs setup as automation solution.

 * For hardware access run the docker container with ```--privileged``` mode